mdemartinis/GithubActions/README.md

 git checkout pipeline
 ```

-To execute Terraform commands, you will want to move to the Terraform folder first, and then you will be able to initialize it using:
+Although it's not needed to run the full test with Terratest, if you want to execute Terraform commands, you have to move to the `./terraform/` folder first, and then you will be able to initialize it using:
 ```bash
 terraform init
 ```

-After initializing Terraform, you will now be able to run any of the following commands:
+After initializing Terraform, you are now able to run any of the following commands:
 ```bash
 terraform validate
 terraform plan